-My name is Tiki and I am the newest member of staff at St Eanswythe’s CE Primary where I work as the school dog.
+My name is Tiki and I am one of the most popular members of staff at St Eanswythe’s CE Primary where I work as the school dog.

 • Cognitive development – companionship with a dog stimulates memory, problem-solving, game-playing and can improve reading skills.

 • Emotional development – a school dog improves self-esteem, acceptance from others and lifts mood, often provoking laughter and fun.
 Dogs can also teach compassion and respect for other living things as well as relieving anxiety.

 • Physical development – interaction with a pet reduces blood pressure, provides tactile stimulation, assists with pain management, gives motivation to move, walk and stimulates the senses.

 • Environmental benefits – a dog in a school contributes towards the creation of home style environment, with all of the above benefits continuing long after the school day is over.